tork-a/adi_driver/doc/index.rst

 Install ``adi_driver`` from Debian package files
 ================================================

+Note that you should install from Internet if you want automatic upgrading of the pacakge.

 When you are going to install the package from a deb file, place it under current directory and run: